wdi-sg/gitbook-2018/05-express/express-socket-io/readme.md

 ## Objectives

-- Describe what realtime means, and how channels & open sockets push data to clients
+- Describe what real time means, and how channels & open sockets push data to clients
 - Set up websockets on the server side
 - Use jQuery to update the client side

 ### Getting Started

+Grab the starter code from here: https://github.com/wdi-sg/socket-io-twitter-stream

 ## Web basics recap